GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### I’ve never been a lover of existing code.
-Code by itself almost rots and it’s gotta be rewritten.
-Even when nothing has changed, for some reason it rots.
+> ### One of the important implications of technical debt is that it must be serviced.
+If the debt grows large enough, eventually the company will spend more on servicing its debt than it invests in increasing the value of its other assets.
 >
-> ~ *Ken Thompson*
+> ~ *Steve McConnell*

 ---
 ## 🏎 Quick Facts